MaximeArn/Docker-formation/README.md

 INSTRUCTION arguments
 ```

+Arguments are passed to each statement and can be written over multiple lines for readability using `\`

 #### First Dockerfile

 the first container we will build is a container that has "alpine" as basic image, install node and execute a program that will print "hello world"